 Every person/family/community/neighborhood/culture has a voice that must be heard.
 We are committed to telling those stories and keeping diversity and individuality alive and thriving.
 In today's world, like it or not, we communicate and depend on electronic devices to learn, teach, and even love.

-We are a multi-media production company producing film, TV, internet, music, theatre and cross-pollinating with all new entertainment media trends.
+We are a multi-media production company producing film, TV, internet, music, and theatre.
+We also cross-pollinating with all new entertainment media trends.

 We promise entertaining, inspiring, and healing content.
 We remain committed to diversified production employment and casting with a priority to give voice to underserved communities.